uom-resquant/modelling_book/docs/09_statistical_inference.md

 It is fairly straightforward to get the confidence intervals using `R`. *In order to use the t-Student distribution we need to assume the data were randomly sampled and that the population distribution is unimodal and symmetric.*

-In the following subsections, we are going to rely on data from the British Crime Survey 2007-08 and revisit everything we studied this semester applying statistical inference tools.
+In the following subsections, we are going to rely on data from the Crime Survey for England and Wales 2007-08 and revisit everything we studied this semester applying statistical inference tools.
 Let's start loading the data:

 ```r